garrettj403/QMix/CONTRIBUTING.md

 Seeking Support
 ---------------

-If you are having any issues installing QMix or setting up your simulation, please create a new issue with the ``help wanted`` or ``question`` tag.
+If you are having any problems installing QMix or setting up your simulation, please create a new issue through the [GitHub Issue tracker](https://github.com/garrettj403/QMix/issues) with the ``help wanted`` or ``question`` tag.
 In your message, please include:
    - your operating system,
    - your Python version, and
    - your package versions (Numpy, SciPy and Matplotlib).